Introduction

 Which implant gives the breast a better shape, round or teardrop?

 This is the million dollar question.
+Beauty is in the eye of the beholder, so a "better" shape is the opinion of the patient.
 The overall shape of the implant once it is implanted into the breast and is in a vertical position (patient standing upright) will determine its influence on the shape of the breast.
 If you placed a teardrop shaped solid block of silicone into the breast, it is my belief that in most cases, the breast will look more natural than if one placed a round solid block of silicone.
 However, we do not use solid blocks of silicone as breast implants – they are unacceptably too firm.
-That is why we use gel.
-And it is the behavior of the specific silicone gel and the surrounding shell that will determine the shape of the implant once it is within the breast.
+That is why breast implants are filled with silicone gel.
+And it is the behavior of the specific silicone gel AND the surrounding implant shell that will determine the shape of the implant once it is within the breast.
 The more form stable the implant is, the more it will maintain fullness at the upper portion of the breast.
-Remember, this comes at a price – the implant (and the breast) will be firmer.
+With older implants, this comes at a price – the implant (and the breast) will be firmer.
 These implants also are subject to collapse of the upper portion of the breast if the gel is not adequately form stable.
-The other key factor is the interaction between implant and breast.
-If the breast has a tight soft tissue envelope, such as in a young woman who has never been pregnant and has small breasts, the implant will tend to be compressed more and have more upper fullness that when that same implant is placed into a lax breast where there is minimal compression of the implant.
-In this case, the form stability of that implant will contribute more significantly to upper breast fullness than perhaps that same implant when placed inside a tight breast.
+With the Motiva Ergonomix implant, a teardrop shaped implant can be obtained with stability of shape and softness of feel!

-Smooth vs. Textured
+Surface: Smooth vs. Textured

 The two different surfaces give the surgeon some additional choices in optimizing the breast augmentation results.
 In the case of a patient with better quality breast tissue, with good thickness, a textured implant will attach to the chest wall and the underside of the breast tissue or muscle, and may result in less stress on the lower portion of the breast because all the weight of the implant isn’t sitting on the bottom of the breast.
 This is somewhat theoretical.
 In the case of a patient with very thin tissue, a textured surface will attach to the underside of that tissue, and may be more likely to demonstrate visible rippling as when the implant ripples; it pulls the breast tissue in with it, causing a visible ripple in the breast surface.